Medication Therapy Management

 If you take medications for different medical conditions, you may be able to get services, at no cost to you, through a Medication Therapy Management (MTM) program.
 This program helps you and your provider make sure that your medications are working to improve your health.

-Medication Therapy Management programs are voluntary and free to members who qualify.
-If we have a program that fits your needs, we will enroll you in the program and send you information.
+The Medication Therapy Management program is voluntary and free to members who qualify.
+If you qualify, we will enroll you in the program and send you information in the mail.
 If you do not want to be in the program, please let us know and we’ll take you out of the program.

-If you have any questions about this program, please contact Santa Clara Family Health Plan Cal MediConnect Plan (Medicare-Medicaid Plan) (SCFHP Cal MediConnect) Customer Service at 1-877-723-4795 (TTY: 711), Monday through Friday, 8 a.m. to 8 p.m.
+If you have any questions about this program, please contact Santa Clara Family Health Plan Cal MediConnect Plan (Medicare-Medicaid Plan) (SCFHP Cal MediConnect Plan) Customer Service at 1-877-723-4795 (TTY: 711), Monday through Friday, 8 a.m. to 8 p.m.

 In the MTM program, a pharmacist or other health professional will review all of your medications and talk with you on the phone about:

 - How to get the most benefit from the drugs you take

 - Any concerns you may have, like possible drug side effects

 - Any questions you have about your prescription and over-the-counter medications

 After the call, you will get a written summary of this discussion.
 The summary has a Medication Action Plan that helps you make the best use of your medications.
 You also get a Personal Medication List that includes all the medications you take and explains why you take them.
 In addition, you'll get information about safe disposal of prescription medications that are controlled substances.

 Every three months, we may contact you or your doctor if we find any issues with the drugs you are taking.
 These reviews, called Targeted Medication Reviews (TMRs), help to identify specific or potential problems from your medications.